codenamephp/chef.cookbook.chef/README.md

 # Chef Cookbook Cookbooks

-The default cookbook gets the environment ready to develop chef cookbooks by installing chefdk, vagrant, ruby, virtualbox, ...
+The default cookbook gets the environment ready to develop chef cookbooks by installing chefdk, vagrant and virtualbox.

 ## Requirements